-10. Consider flooring in your bathroom layout, too
+16. Consider flooring in your bathroom layout, too

 A change of level in a large bathroom layout can look wonderful – perhaps creating a stage for a centerpiece bath – and it can be a useful way of solving plumbing issues.

 'Wet room floors can give the illusion of extra space as there is no break in the floor type.
 Underfloor heating can free up wall space for other fittings,' advises Yousef Mansuri.

-11. Consider storage right from the start
+17. Consider storage right from the start

-Using otherwise dead space is the most-efficient way to furnish your bathroom with storage: drawers beneath vanity units; niches within partition walls over baths or within shower cubicles; shelving over a toilet; over-basin mirrors with storage hidden behind.
+Using otherwise dead space is the most-efficient way to furnish your bathroom with storage.
+Think bathroom shelf ideas like shelving over a toilet or other small bathroom storage ideas, such as drawers beneath vanity units; niches within partition walls over baths or within shower cubicles and over-basin mirrors with storage hidden behind.

-For bathrooms with little floor space, think tall, narrow storage that can either be wall-hung for floorstanding.
+For bathrooms with little floor space, think tall, narrow storage that can either be wall-hung or floorstanding.
 These units can usefully hold everything you need them to but take up little room.

 If, of course, you have plenty of space, a floor to ceiling run of mirrored cabinetry is a wonderful option.
-Consider the reflections cast, though, few people want to see themselves on the toilet or in a shower.
-And remember, sliding doors are more space efficient that those that open outwards.
+Consider the reflections cast, though, as few people want to see themselves on the toilet or in a shower.
+And remember, sliding doors are more space efficient than those that open outwards.

 And, bear in mind that storage with doors is always going to be a better choice in what is often a small space than open shelving.

-How do you layout a small bathroom?
+How do you lay out a small bathroom?

 Then, being careful to measure the space between each element to ensure there is enough room to move around, consider whether there is space for a separate shower or whether you have to consider an over-bath shower, a bath-only option or a shower room that sacrifices the bath.

 Good ways to save space in a small bathroom layout is to choose underfloor heating over wall-hung heating options, and to pick slim but tall storage units or those that can be hung in otherwise dead wall space.

 Where should a toilet be placed in a bathroom?